smithct/CPEGpro1/documentation/armdb_guide.md

         Display the memory contents pointed at by the variable.
 Output depends on the directive the variable was declared with: asciz : list of chars
-        8byte : list of 8 byte integers
-        space : list of bytes
+        dword : list of 8 byte integers space : list of bytes
         =     : integer value of variable
     q: